Ravinder Kumar (politician)

 Ravinder Kumar (born October 1, 1961), publicly known as Ravi Dhiman, is an MLA from the Jaisinghpur constituency of Himachal Pradesh and a member of the Bharatiya Janata Party.

 Personal life

-Dhiman was born in Jangal Kangra, Himachal Pradesh, India, the son of Soma Devi and Jagan Nath.
+Ravi Dhiman was born in Jangal Kangra, Himachal Pradesh, India, the son of Soma Devi and Jagan Nath.
 He is married to Anisha Dhiman who works in the Education Department of Himachal Pradesh.
 They have a daughter and a son.
 He is a Graduate and CAIIB(I) from Indian Institute of Bankers.

 Career

 Then he joined Defense Formations and worked there for two years.
 In 1986 he joined the Punjab National Bank as a stenographer, and in 2012 he took voluntary retirement.

 Politics

 He ran as an independent candidate in 2012.

 Joined BJP in February 2014; and Member, BJP State Executive Committee 2014 onwards.

 In December 2017, he was elected to the State Legislative Assembly Jaisinghpur constituency and defeated Yadvendra Goma by a votes margin of 10,710.

 He was nominated as Member, Welfare and General Development Committees.